 Myth #1: Birth mothers end up regretting their decision.

 In the adoption process, you, the birth mother, have rights and power.
 You have the right to choose the adoptive couple for your baby, to stay in contact with your child as they grow up.
-We’ve heard from many birth mothers that having a say in their adoption plan makes them feel more confident about their decision to place.
+We’ve heard many stories from birth mothers that having a say in their adoption plan makes them feel more confident about their decision to place.

 Myth #2: It’s selfish to adopt out your child